Harteweck History, Family Crest & Coats of Arms

 The hamlet of Kytes-Hardwick has an eponymous significance to the family.
 "The family of 'Herdwick,' a branch of the 'Hastangs,' took their name from this place, and some of them are supposed to have resided here.
 John de Herdwick, in the time of Edward III., held several offices of distinction, and in the first of Richard II. was one of the justices of the peace for the city of Coventry.
 Another John de Herdwick aided Richmond, afterwards Henry VII., at the battle of Bosworth-Field, and, it is said, by his good conduct as a guide to the army, got the earl the advantage in that fight 'of the ground, winde, and sunne.'
 The manor, at this period called Herdwick-Grembald, was conveyed by him, in marriage with one of his daughters, to William Dingley."

-Important Dates for the Harteweck family
+Early History of the Harteweck family

 This web page shows only a small excerpt of our Harteweck research.
 Another 50 words (4 lines of text) covering the years 1527, 1608, 1525, 1580 and 1599 are included under the topic Early Harteweck History in all our PDF Extended History products and printed products wherever possible.

 Harteweck Spelling Variations

 Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the Harteweck family name include Hardwick, Hardwicke, Hartwick, Hartwicke and others.

 Early Notables of the Harteweck family (pre 1700)